lucent-mc/docs/content/Packs/index.md

 On this page you will find a list to all mod packs in the Lucent project.

 - [[Packs/Lucent Optimizations/index|Lucent Optimizations]] - Improved performance & bug fixes without altering the gameplay.
-- [[Packs/Lucent Visuals/index|Lucent Visuals]] - Client-side tweaks, sounds and visuals.
+- [[Packs/Lucent Immersion/index|Lucent Immersion]] - Client-side tweaks, sounds and visuals.
 Vanilla gameplay.
 - [[Packs/Lucent Vanilla/index|Lucent Vanilla]] - Quality of Life improvements without changing the core.
 Vanilla-compatible.
 - [[Packs/Lucent Improvements/index|Lucent Improvements]] - A ton of quality of life improvements.
 Alters the game, without the addition of new material.
 - [[Packs/Lucent Additions/index|Lucent Additions]] - Introduces more structures, blocks, decorations, and more.